 - snmpd.communities.: Sets the SNMP community and sources.
 Entries (i.e. the sources) for a community (like public in the example) are in a list of hashes format, each line starting with "-" and followed by the name and a list of source addresses. - snmpd.trap_communities.: Sets the SNMP TRAP community and destination for traps sent by NGCP.
-Format is the same as for snmpd.communities, but instead of sources it uses targets. - snmpd.traps.if.: Enables/disables the emission of SNMP IF MIB traps. - snmpd.traps.ucd.: Enables/disables the emission of SNMP UCD MIB traps.
+Format is the same as for snmpd.communities, but instead of sources it uses targets.
+If snmptrapd is enabled, it will be automatically configured to listen for any community specified as sending traps to a localhost target. - snmpd.traps.if.: Enables/disables the emission of SNMP IF MIB traps. - snmpd.traps.ucd.: Enables/disables the emission of SNMP UCD MIB traps.